-The Company has elected to be treated as a RIC under Subchapter M of the Code and operates in a manner so as to continue to qualify for the tax treatment applicable to RICs.
+The Company has elected, and intends to qualify annually, to be treated as a RIC under Subchapter M of the Code.
 In order to continue to qualify as a RIC, among other things, the Company is required to meet certain source of income and asset diversification requirements and timely distribute to its stockholders at least 90% of the sum of investment company taxable income ("ICTI") including PIK, as defined by the Code, and net tax exempt interest income (which is the excess of our gross tax exempt interest income over certain disallowed deductions) for each taxable year in order to be eligible for tax treatment under Subchapter M of the Code.
 Depending on the level of ICTI earned in a tax year, the Company may choose to carry forward ICTI in excess of current year dividend distributions into the next tax year.
 Any such carryover ICTI must be distributed before the end of that next tax year through a dividend declared prior to filing the final tax return related to the year which generated such ICTI.

 The Company is subject to a nondeductible U.S. federal excise tax of 4% on undistributed income if it does not distribute at least 98% of its ordinary income in any calendar year and 98.2% of its capital gain net income for each one-year period ending on October 31 of such calendar year.
 To the extent that the Company determines that its estimated current year annual taxable income will be in excess of estimated current year dividend distributions for excise tax purposes, the Company accrues excise tax, if any, on estimated excess taxable income as taxable income is earned.
 For the calendar year ended December 31, 2017, the Company did not distribute at least 98% of its ordinary income and 98.2% of its capital gains.
-Accordingly, with respect to the calendar year ended December 31, 2017, an excise tax expense of \$0.1 million was recorded.
+Accordingly, with respect to the calendar year ended December 31, 2017, an excise tax expense of \$0.2 million was recorded.

 The Company's Taxable Subsidiaries accrue income taxes payable based on the applicable corporate rates on the unrealized gains generated by the investments held by the Taxable Subsidiaries.
-As of December 31, 2017 and September 30, 2017, the Company recorded a deferred tax liability of \$0.8 million and \$0.9 million, respectively, on the Consolidated Statements of Assets and Liabilities.
+As of March 31, 2018 and September 30, 2017, the Company recorded a deferred tax liability of \$0.6 million and \$0.9 million, respectively, on the Consolidated Statements of Assets and Liabilities.
 The change in provision for deferred taxes is included as a component of net gain/(loss) on investments in the Consolidated Statements of Operations.
-For the three months ended December 31, 2017, the change in provision for deferred taxes on the unrealized depreciation on investments was \$0.1 million.
-For the three months ended December 31, 2016, there was no change in provision for deferred taxes on the unrealized (appreciation)/depreciation on investments.
+For the three and six months ended March 31, 2018, the change in provision for deferred taxes on the unrealized depreciation on investments was \$0.2 million and \$0.3 million, respectively.
+For the three and six months ended March 31, 2017, there was no change in provision for deferred taxes on the unrealized (appreciation)/depreciation on investments.

 On December 22, 2017, the United States enacted tax reform legislation through the Tax Cuts and Jobs Act, which significantly changes the existing U.S. tax laws, including a reduction in the corporate tax rate from 35% to 21%, a move from a worldwide tax system to a territorial system, as well as other changes.
 The Company's Taxable Subsidiaries provisional tax will be based on the new lower blended federal corporate tax rate of 24.25% for the fiscal year ended September 30, 2018.
-The Taxable Subsidiaries current interpretation of the Tax Act may change, possibly materially, as we complete our analysis and receive additional clarification and implementation guidance.
+The Taxable Subsidiaries' current interpretation of the Tax Act may change, possibly materially, as we complete our analysis and receive additional clarification and implementation guidance.